 Sediment can also impact the dissolved oxygen demand in the Bay through biological and chemical activities.
 Sediment toxicity may be a cause of changes observed in SAV, hard clam populations and invasive species.
-To characterize the effects of sediment relevant to water quality model development and simulations, physical and chemical makeup of the sediment must be determined.
-The monitoring plan details are presented in Table 6.
-To supplement this information, additional sediment toxicity monitoring is planned, as presented in Table 7.
+To characterize the effects of sediment relevant to water quality model development and simulations, physical and chemical makeup of the sediment must be determined see Table 7.